cas-gh/Alt2/README.txt

 variable.
 That is the value to which the timer is reset after a detected input.

-Later versions will also automate this process.
+Later versions will automate this process.

 For some, the MOUSE_ID variable will not accurately reflect your mouse inputs and will need changing for the script to recoginze the inputs properly, but